rmachado-bol/wit-pact-workshop/README.md

 # WIT - Contract Testing with PACT
 This workshop is meant to introduce the participants of the Women in Tech (WIT) workshop to the concepts and functionalities of contract testing with [Pact](https://docs.pact.io/).

-The content of this project was inspired on the pact-foundation [workshop](https://github.com/pact-foundation/pact-workshop-jvm-spring) and starting guide [documentation](https://docs.pact.io/5-minute-getting-started-guide).
+The content of this project was heavily inspired by the pact-foundation [workshop](https://github.com/pact-foundation/pact-workshop-jvm-spring) and starting guide [documentation](https://docs.pact.io/5-minute-getting-started-guide).
+So go check these resources if you want to learn more!

 ### Requirements
 ***